Murder of Rocío Wanninkhof: Tony Alexander King

 Pantoja (who continued to use her surname, as per Spanish and Latin American custom) abandoned him in 2000, citing economic problems and her own fear that he was involved in Rocío Wanninkhof's murder.
-However, she didn't report her suspicions to police and they were reported to have remained in contact and on good terms by other people.
+However, she didn't report her suspicions to the police and they were reported to have remained in contact and on good terms with other people.
 In 2001, King began to work in a local English pub called "Chicken Shack," where he became friends with a co-worker named Simon Bowers.
 Bowers later moved to Alhaurín el Grande and opened his own bar there, "The Bowers Arms," employing King as a cook, waiter and bouncer.
 While working there, King met a local school janitor, Mariluz Gallego, and he moved in with her and her three children.
 The home they lived in was inside the school and next to a Spanish Civil Guard station.
 However, King only interacted with the officers once in 2001, when he was questioned for poaching rabbits.

 Following King's arrest in 2003, the British tabloid newspapers News of the World and The Sun claimed that British police were investigating King as a suspect in twelve unsolved murders of women in the UK that had taken place between 1987 and 1994.
 Scotland Yard dismissed this information as "pure speculation".
 However, it was later announced that King would be interrogated as a suspect in the 2002 murder of Milly Dowler.
+He was also investigated for his possible connection to the disappearance of María Teresa Fernández, an 18-year-old girl who disappeared in Motril, Granada, on 18 August 2000.